 The European Influx

-With the Italian, Greek and German migration, came pasta, espresso, olives and spicy, cured meats.
-New methods of baking breads were introduced along with cheese and winemaking for which Australia is now famous.
+With the Italian, Greek and German migration, came pasta, espresso, olives, and spicy, cured meats.
+New methods of baking bread were introduced along with cheese and winemaking for which Australia is now famous.

 The Asian Contribution